GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-get_function_aot_hash| replace:: Returns hash of the function for the AOT matching.

 .. |function-ast-can_access_global_variable| replace:: Returns true if global variable is accessible from the specified module.

+.. |class-ast-AstTypeMacro| replace:: Macro which is part of the type declaration, for example $type_macro_name<type_macro_type_args...>(type_macro_args).

+.. |method-ast-AstTypeMacro.visit| replace:: This callback occurs after the type macro is visited.

+.. |function-ast-make_type_macro| replace:: Creates adapter for the 'AstTypeMacro' interface.

+.. |function-ast-add_type_macro| replace:: Adds 'AstTypeMacro' to the specific module.

+.. |function-ast-add_new_type_macro| replace:: Makes adapter to the 'AstTypeMacro' and adds it to the current module.

+.. |function-ast-add_type_function| replace:: Adds type function keyword, i.e allow function call to have several type arguments first via the following syntax some_call<type_args>(regular_args).

+.. |function-ast-find_enum_name| replace:: Finds name of the corresponding enumeration value in the specified type.

+.. |function-ast-infer_generic_type| replace:: Infers generic type for the specified type and pass type.

+.. |function-ast-update_alias_map| replace:: Updates alias map for the specified infer.